 2) Match construction to your paddling style

-- All-round / family use: Prioritise durability and a reassuring feel.
+- All-round / family use: Prioritise durability, stability and a reassuring feel.
 Start here: Inflatable Paddle Boards.

-- Touring / fitness / distance: Look for lighter, stiffer builds (fusion/woven + stiffeners).
-Browse touring shapes here: Touring Paddleboards.
+- Touring / fitness / distance: Look for lighter, stiffer builds with better glide, such as fusion/woven constructions and stiffening systems.
+Browse: Touring Paddleboards.

 3) Consider rider weight and load

-If you’re a heavier paddler, carrying kids/dog, or loading drybags, you’ll benefit from a construction that stays tight under pressure.
+If you’re a heavier paddler, carrying kids, taking a dog, or loading drybags, you’ll benefit from a construction that stays tight under pressure.
 That’s often the difference between “fine” and “I love paddling this board”.
+For longer trips and kit-carrying, boards like the Red Paddle Co 14'0 Voyager Future Series are built around glide, load-carrying and stability.

 Want a shortcut to proven constructions?